 “With everything going on with COVID-19, I find that sellers who are not highly motivated to make a move, are not making one,” says Amy Rio, a top-selling agent in Hartford, Connecticut.
 “People have stalled off putting their house on the market, preferring to wait until we’re done with social distancing because they’re afraid.
 And because there are fewer sellers who are willing to risk selling a pandemic, there are a lot more buyers who are desperate for houses right now.”

 If you have trouble imagining anything but unwanted visitors in your home and risky open houses, let go of those traditional real estate assumptions and read on.
-We’ve spoken to a number of top agents across the country who are Move Safe Certified.
-They told us how they’re taking every step of the home sale process and adapting it to a COVID-19 environment — and even we were surprised by how much you can do virtually or from a safe distance.
+We’ve spoken to a number of top agents across the country who told us how they’re taking every step of the home sale process and adapting it to a COVID-19 environment — and even we were surprised by how much you can do virtually or from a safe distance.

 Step 1: Interview your agents